CDL926666/1_TIBS/TIBS_EN.md

 ---

-**2. Oversight and Accountability**
+**2. Oversight, Accountability, and External Audits**

-Companies should use independent ethics boards to check AI design and operation, preventing bias from being missed.
-Google once created an outside advisory board.
-O’Neil says outside audits are needed so many groups can help supervise.
+Companies should set up independent ethics boards and invite outside experts to regularly review AI design and operation, ensuring bias and risks are properly managed.
+Participating in industry standards, like those from IEEE, also helps share responsibility and improve governance.

 ---